kristinemlarson/gnssrefl/README.md

 but this utility writes out a file with only columns of numbers instead of csv.

 <code>download_ioc</code> downloads up to a month of tide gauge records from the IOC website, http://www.ioc-sealevelmonitoring.org/.
+Optional output file.
+If the output file ends in csv, it writes a csv file instead of plain text.

 <code>query_unr</code> returns latitude, longitude, and ellipsoidal height and Cartesian position
 for stations that were in the Nevada Reno database as of Octoner 2021.
 Coordinates are now more precise